satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Thus article acceptance relies on a handful of anonymous and unpublished opinions

-Thus article acceptance is of anonymous and unpublished opinions

 ... placing at the gate of scientific communication an undesirable combination of power and secrecy.